2026 Hands-On Review

 $350 Buy Now

-We spent 40+ hours running laser diffraction analysis and physical stress tests on these grinders.
+Forty hours of laser diffraction and physical torture tests.
 We evaluate on four axes: Particle Distribution (clarity), Workflow Speed (magnetic cups, external dials), Torque Efficiency (how easy to grind light roasts), and Static Management.
 A 2026 'Pro' grinder must nail at least three.

 Best Overall